JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 [//]: # (title: Desktop-specific components and events)

-You can use Compose for Multiplatform for desktop applications for macOS, Linux, and Windows.
+You can use Compose Multiplatform for desktop applications for macOS, Linux, and Windows.
 This page gives a short overview of the desktop-specific components and events.
 Each section includes a link to a detailed tutorial.

 ## Components